 - Talk about feelings of despair

-- Plan for death, such as giving away favorite items
+- Plan for death, such as by giving away favorite items

 - Withdraw from family and friends

-- Loss of interest in daily activities, such as school and hobbies
+- Uninterested in activities, such as school and hobbies

 - Sleeping too little or too much

-Individual, family, and/or group therapy will be used to help manage suicidal thoughts.
+Single, family, or group therapy will be used to help handle suicidal thoughts.

-- Treatment for underlying mental, physical, and substance abuse disorders
+- Get treated for any mental, physical, and substance abuse problems

-- Limiting access to items that may be used for self harm
+- Make it harder to get items that may be used for self-harm

-- Developing skills in problem solving, conflict resolution, and handling problems through non-violent means
+- Build skills in problem solving, dealing with conflicts, and handling problems through nonviolent means

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.